jakespringer/echo-embeddings/README.md

 ![Overview](media/overview.png)

 ## A quick demo
-To download our pretrained model on HuggingFace and generate embeddings, run the following.
-Ensure that HuggingFace `transformers` library is installed.
+To download our pretrained model on Hugging Face and generate embeddings, run the following.
+Ensure that Hugging Face `transformers` library is installed.
 ```bash
 git clone https://github.com/jakespringer/echo-embeddings.git
 cd echo-embeddings